dolto/the-docker-handbook/hello-world-in-docker/README.md

 ## The Full Picture

 Okay, enough talking.
 Now it's time for you to understand how all these pieces of puzzle you just learned about works in harmony.
-Before I dive into the explanation of what really happened when you ran `docker run hello-world` command, let me show you a little diagram I've made:
+Before I dive into the explanation of what really happened when you ran the command `docker run hello-world`, let me show you a little diagram I've made:

 ![](docker-run-hello-world.svg)

 This image is a slightly modified version of the one found in the official [docs](https://docs.docker.com/engine/images/architecture.svg).
 The series of events that occurred when you executed the command can be listed as follows:

-1. You execute `docker run hello-world` command where `hello-world` is the name of an image.
+1. You execute the command `docker run hello-world` where `hello-world` is the name of an image.
 2. Docker client reaches out to the daemon, tells it to get the `hello-world` image and run a container from that.
 3. Docker daemon looks for the image within your local repository and realizes that it's not there, hence the `Unable to find image 'hello-world:latest' locally` line gets printed on your terminal.
 4. The daemon then reaches out to the default public registry which is Docker Hub and pulls in the latest copy of the `hello-world` image, indicated by the `latest: Pulling from library/hello-world` line in your terminal.
 5. Docker daemon then creates a new container from the freshly pulled image.
-6. Finally Docker daemon runs the container created using the `hello-world` image outputting the wall of text on your terminal.
+6. Finally, Docker daemon runs the container created using the `hello-world` image outputting the wall of text on your terminal.

 It's the default behavior of Docker daemon to look for images in the hub, that are not present locally.
 But once an image has been fetched, it'll stay in the local cache.
 So if you execute the command again, you won't see the following lines in the output: